arx-research/libhalo/docs/firmware-versions.md

 The HaLo Tag's functionality is divided into two components:
 * HaLo Core - Open source, provides the core functionality of the HaLo tags (key management, signing and other related functions);
-* HaLo Addons - Proprietary extension by Arx Research Inc., which provides additional functionality;
+* HaLo Addons - Proprietary extension by Arx Research Inc., which provides additional functionality (background scanning and tag interaction straight with web browsers with no additional software);

 Both mentioned components are versioned separately.
 For clear distinction, HaLo Core versions will always start with just a number (e.g. "01"), while the HaLo Addons versions are always prefixed with "A" letter followed by a number.